 “There were a lot of clams that went out of that building,” she says.
 “People just don’t realize it.”

 A native of Williston, Willis quit school after the eighth grade to help his father fish commercially.
-He left for Norfolk where he worked for a time as an engineer on boats, but he came home to stay in 1939, bringing with him a wife – Pearl Smith of Atlantic – and a two-year-old daughter, Nancy.
+He left for Norfolk where he worked for a time as an engineer on boats, but he came home to stay in 1939, bringing with him a wife – Pearl Smith of Atlantic – and a 2-year-old daughter, Nancy.
 Another daughter, Beverly, would be born later.

 Willis opened a general story on the big curve just past the bridge crossing the creek.
 It housed the post office, where Pearl was the postmistress for many years.
 He also opened a boat-building shop near the store and then in the early 1940s, Lewis says, started the seafood business with his brother Wesley, who Willis later bought out.